DlbSt/A9MTEApp/README.md

 # A9MTEApp
-Xamarin.Forms App (FAI UTB - Subject A9MTE)
+Xamarin.Forms App (FAI UTB - A9MTE)